aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/inference.md

 Encapsulation will be improved because functions consuming `ackgenconfig` will grab configurations *relevant to its responsibility only*.
 For example, functions responsible for generating Go code, ex: `SetResource`, need only **code-generating** configs; therefore, one can eliminate any calls/logic relating to **inference** or other `ackgenconfig` parsing.

-TODO: This new classification makes navigating the code more intuitive and consistent as well.
+This new classification makes navigating the code more intuitive and consistent as well.
 Instead of using helpers in `model/crd.go` or `generate/common.go` to read config/resolve an inference, clients will know to use and extend `config` package.
 It will also be easier to enfore consistent style and interfaces after consolidating into the same location, `config` package.

 ### Requirements
 * Code is easy to read, intuitive, and extendable